Hospitals recruit international nurses to fill pandemic shortages - ExBulletin

 And that’s just us, a single organization, Hamilton-Powers added.
 Hospitals across the country are spread out and looking for alternatives to fill vacancies in nursing.

-In fact, the American Nurses Association in September asked the U.S. Department of Health and Human Services to declare a shortage of nurses a national crisis.
+In fact, the American Nurses Association in September asked the U.S. Department of Health and Human Services to declare the absence of nurses a national crisis.

 CGFNS International, which certifies the credentials of overseas-born health care workers to work in America, is the only such organization authorized by the federal government.
 Its president, Dr. Franklin Shaffer, said more hospitals are looking abroad to fill their staff gaps.